 Good question!
 This is something that I’ve often wondered about.

-I know that faster-paced running comes with a lot of additional benefits but, for myself, a regular, gentle jog always hits the sweet spot.
+I know that faster-paced running comes with a lot of additional benefits, but for me, a regular, gentle jog always hits the sweet spot.

 For most runners, the answer will depend on several factors such as your fitness goals, your current level of fitness, and how running currently fits into your lifestyle.

-To find out whether running or jogging is going to be a better fit for you, we need to look at:
+To find out whether running or jogging is going to be a better fit for you, we need to look at the following:

 - The definition of running versus jogging

 - How they differ in their impact on the body

 - Where you are in your fitness journey